gavinmatt/main/src/content/blog/letsgoshedding.md

 Next up, cement.
 We went with 8” sonotubes, placing 6 total - 3 in parallel along the longest supports...failing to reinforce the corners.
 Oh well.

 We dug each to at least 2ft where possible, trying to avoid frost heave.
 Maybe 24” in the back.
+Maybe.

-Just rent an auger - you may think you'll use it again, but you won't.
+Hey - just rent an auger.
+You may think you'll use it again, but you won't.
 THe $40 to rent saves an auger-sized space in your garage.
 We had a clean pour, added rebar down the middle, and let it cure for 3 days.

 <img src="/images/shed/shed_anchors.png">